Fuel Reduction in Central Marin and Ross Valley

 Creating safe evacuation routes for residents and emergency responders

 The Central Marin and Ross Valley Wildfire Access/Egress Fuel Reduction Program was initiated to reduce vegetation fuels adjacent to primary ingress and egress evacuation route roadways in central Marin County.
 The project heightens the safety of evacuating residents and provides alternate or improved means of access and egress for responding fire apparatus.

 This program is funded by the California Department of Forestry and Fire Protection (CAL FIRE) California Climate Investments Fire Prevention Grants Program.

 About California Climate Investments

-California Climate Investments is a statewide program that puts billions of Cap-and-Trade dollars to work by reducing GHG emissions, strengthening the economy, and improving public health and the environment–particularly in disadvantaged communities.
-The Cap-and-Trade program also creates a financial incentive for industries to invest in clean technologies and develop innovative ways to reduce pollution.
+California Climate Investments is a statewide program that puts billions of Cap-and-Trade dollars to work by reducing GHG emissions, strengthening the economy, and improving public health and the environment, particularly in disadvantaged communities.
+The Cap-and-Trade program also creates a financial incentive to industries to invest in clean technologies and to develop innovative ways to reduce pollution.

 The grants program manages a variety of projects, including affordable housing, renewable energy, public transportation, zero-emission vehicles, environmental restoration, more sustainable agriculture, recycling, and much more.
 At least 35% of these investments are located within and benefiting residents of disadvantaged communities, low-income communities, and low-income households across California.
 For more information, visit the California Climate Investments website at caclimateinvestments.ca.gov.